pritchardtom/archR_anaconda/anaconda.md

 This will remove all unused packages/tarballs/files, and will help reduce any potential issues with users exceeding file/disk usage quotas.

-We will now use these commands to create a TensorFlow conda environment.
+We will now use these commands to create a TensorFlow (CPU version) conda environment.

-#### Example: Creating a TensorFlow (CPU) Environment}
+#### Example: Creating a TensorFlow (CPU) Environment

-We will make use of the above commands to create a new conda environment called {\bf tenflow}, which will install: \emph{Python 3.6}, \emph{TensorFlow}, \emph{Pandas}, and \emph{Keras}:
+We will make use of the above commands to create a new conda environment called `tenflow`, which will install:

+- Python 3.8;
+- TensorFlow;
+- Pandas; and
+- Keras

 ```
 #if not already done:
 module load anaconda/2021.05
 source activate

-#create new conda environment (accept prompt & wait for
-#packages/dependencies to download & install):
+#create new conda environment (accept prompt & wait for packages/dependencies to download & install):
-conda create -n tenflow python=3.6 tensorflow pandas keras
+conda create -n tenflow python=3.8 tensorflow pandas keras

 #activate new conda env:
 conda activate tenflow